 Public school students have certain rights guaranteed by the constitution and laws of Colorado as well as the United States of America.
 These rights are not co-extensive with the rights of adults because the school is a special setting.
 The courts have recognized that school officials need flexibility to be able to control student behavior in the schools and at school activities.
-In 1995, the Colorado state legislature passed a law providing that school officials can discipline students for actions that occur off-campus-even on weekends or during the summer-if the actions pose a perceived threat to students or staff at the school.
+In 1995, the Colorado state legislature passed a law providing that school officials can discipline students for actions that occur off-campus - even on weekends or during the summer - if the actions pose a perceived threat to students or staff at the school.

 Along with student rights come student responsibilities.
 In most cases this means, "Follow the rules."
 The rights of all others in the school environment (students, staff, teachers, administrators, guests, and visitors) are protected when students exercise responsibility and follow the rules.
-Students, you are also asked to be responsible for letting an adult know if you are aware of other students who are planning to harm themselves or others in the school or community.
-This is not "ratting out" your friends or being a "snitch, tattle-tale, 'narc', etc.;" it is responsible citizenship that could save lives, including your own.
+As school tragedies have evolved over time, students are also asked to be responsible for letting an adult know if they are aware of other students who are planning to harm themselves or others in the school or community.
+This is responsible citizenship that could save lives, including the life of the one reporting.
+In addition to reaching out to an adult, Safe-2-Tell is also an option for students to report serious concerns anonymously.

 Academy District 20 philosophy states, "the school environment should be positive, physically safe, and intellectually stimulating."
-The rules and regulations at TCA are designed to protect your rights as well as the rights of others.
+The rules and regulations at CSP are designed to protect your rights as well as the rights of others.
 They are set up to control and, if necessary, discipline those individuals who do not respect the rights of others.
 They also help to ensure a positive learning environment and to ensure every student's right to an education.
-Always doing the "Right Thing," at the "Right Time," for the "Right Reason" will help protect your rights and will help you be a successful student and citizen at TCA.
+Always doing the "Right Thing" at the "Right Time" for the "Right Reason" will help protect your rights and will help you be a successful student and citizen at TCA.